Giant's Causeway Tramway: History

 The Giant's Causeway Tramway came about through the enthusiasm of William Atcheson Traill, M.A.Ing., of Ballylough (1844–1934), together with his brother Dr Anthony Traill, who between them undertook most of the promotion and fundraising for the line.
 W.A.
 Traill was a man with not only an interest in railways but also a keen interest in technological developments in engineering.
 The Act of Parliament incorporating 'The Giant's Causeway, Portrush, and Bush Valley Railway and Tramway Company' was passed on 26 August 1880.
 It authorised a tramway from Portrush to Bushmills and a railway from there to join the Ballycastle Railway (also 3 ft. gauge) at Dervock.
 The only section of the railway ever built was a short spur at Dervock.
 The Dervock section was abandoned by an 1885 Act, which authorised extension from Bushmills to the Causeway.

 At the Berlin Trade Fair of 1879 Siemens was demonstrating the first railway electrification system and it was that which led the British branch of the firm to be commissioned to incorporate this new technology into the Giant's Causeway Tramway venture.
-Sir William Siemens (1823–83) was briefly a Director and Siemens Brothers of London were appointed electrical engineers to the company, their representative being Dr Edward Hopkinson, who later went on to work on the Bessbrook and Newry Tramway and the City & South London Railway.
+Sir William Siemens (1823–83) was briefly a Director and Siemens Brothers of London were appointed electrical engineers to the company, their representative being Dr Edward Hopkinson, who later went on to work on the Bessbrook and Newry Tramway and the City and South London Railway.
 Surveying and civil engineering work was carried out by Edward Price, son of the eminent Irish civil engineer James Price.

 The line was the world's first to be powered by hydroelectricity, something that was later developed at Bessbrook and in Switzerland.
 Traill built a generating station at Walkmill Falls (24 ft) head), near Bushmills, installing 104 hp Alcott water turbines to produce up to 250 volts at 100 amps of electrical power for his line.
 Later 160 hp turbines were installed.
 This building, although without its equipment, is still in existence.
 Because of legal problems over water rights, erection of the Walkmills turbines was delayed and when the first section of the tramway, from Portrush to Bushmills, was opened on 29 January 1883 some of the timetabled passenger traffic was handled by steam tram engines which were in any case necessary on the town section in Portrush where it was impossible to provide electric power since this was originally fed to the trains via an elevated third rail which ran alongside the line.
 Therefore, a 25 hp steam generator was installed at the Portrush depot (by 1936 replaced by a 550 volt diesel generator for the Portrush-Dunluce section).
 The ceremonial opening, using electric traction, took place on 28 September 1883 although a full scheduled electric service did not begin until 5 November and steam locomotives remained available for use until at least 1926.
 In 1897 17797 mi were steam operated and 4721 mi electric.
 In 1901 the figures were 7423 mi and 23550 mi respectively.
 Very little use of steam was made after 1916.